wrutkowski-xebia/research-data-api-builder/README.md

 Option to run it by Docker with custom port:
 `docker run -it --rm -v "%cd%\swa-db-connections:/App/swa-db-connections" -p 5033:5000 --env DATABASE_CONNECTION_STRING="%DATABASE_CONNECTION_STRING%" mcr.microsoft.com/azure-databases/data-api-builder:0.10.21 --ConfigFileName ./swa-db-connections/staticwebapp.database.config.json`
-- [Application Insights currently working only on localhost](https://github.com/Azure/data-api-builder/issues/1735)
+- [Application Insights currently working only on localhost](https://github.com/Azure/data-api-builder/issues/1735) Deploying also with API, allows to turn on Insights setting on Azure, but that don't make Insights to log calls from DAB.
+Even if that setting is OFF, calls from localhost are logged.
 - ["Cold Start" problems, giving 400 error on few first requests](https://github.com/Azure/data-api-builder/issues/918)